 TA: How many years have you been traveling and what got you hooked?

 Billy and Akaisha: Before we married, we both traveled extensively.
 We think that both of us were born with one foot in the road.
-After we retired in 1991 at the age of 38, we have been traveling the world ever since.
-This is almost 3 decades now.
+After we retired in 1991 at the age of 38, we have been traveling the world ever since: almost 3 decades now.

 TA: Do you specialize in a particular type of travel?